norseto/docker-db2-express/README.md

       NAME nvarchar(50)
     )
 ---
 Start the container.
-The container runs .sql or .sh files in the /docker-entrypoint-initdb.d when master db does not exist.
+The container runs .sql or .sh files in the /docker-entrypoint-initdb.d when any database does not exist(`db2 list db directory` returns error).

 `docker run -d -p 50000:50000 -v SQL_FILE_DIRECTORY:/docker-entrypoint-initdb.d norseto/db2-express`